Overview

 - Send — Brij POSTs the event to the Conversions API endpoint for the brand’s dataset.

 All normalization, SHA-256 hashing, and payload shaping happen server-side at Brij before the request leaves.
-Because the call is server-to-server rather than browser-based, it is unaffected by ad blockers, cookie loss, or on-device tracking limits.
+Because the call is server-to-server rather than browser-based, event delivery is more reliable and complete than browser pixels alone.

 The payload